nofusscomputing/centurion_erp_migrated/docs/projects/django-template/development/testing.md

 Test setup is written in a method called `setUpTestData` and is to contain the setup for all tests within the test class.

+Test cases themselves are written within the test class within an appropriately and uniquely named method.
+Each test case is to test **one** and only one item.

 Example of a model history test class.

 ``` py